bertkdowns/pyomo-replace/paper/paper.md

 ## Intuition

-In the physical world, the concept of "degrees of freedom" is not well defined.
-Everything is always "fully specified" whether intentionally or unintentionally as a part of the environment.
+In mathematical modelling, you can choose what variables in a model you want to specify, and which ones are calculated.
+In the physical world, you don't get to choose at all: there are some things that you can adjust, and some that simply follow as a natural consequence.
 The closest thing to "fixing" a property, or holding a property constant, is control theory.
 Let us consider a very simple model of a car's velocity:

 $$
 v = kx